Access Files Policy Report Partners Impact Data Pedagogy Framework The Dossier

 Methodology & Framework

 The AAPI Mirror intentionally abandons passive learning models.
-To successfully embed complex AAPI historical narratives into an 8th-grade classroom, the curriculum relies on four core pedagogical pillars designed to maximize engagement, accessibility, and critical thought.
+To successfully embed complex AAPI historical narratives into a U.S. history classroom, the lessons rely on four core pedagogical pillars designed to maximize student engagement, accessibility, and critical thought.

 1. Historical Inquiry & Analysis